 Notre Dame de Four Chapel

-Continue your visit with the charming hamlet of Four.
-This humble chapel takes its name from the Gallo-Roman pottery kilnss who occupied this site.
-Former church, Notre Dame de Four was transformed into a monastery of nuns in the 13th century.
+Continue your visit with a visit to the charming hamlet of Four.
+This humble chapel takes its name from the Gallo-Roman pottery kilns that once stood on this site.
+Formerly a church, Notre Dame de Four was transformed into a convent in the 13th century.

 The Forged Olive Tree